nssteinbrenner/puppet-web_server_nginx/README.md

 stahnma-epel 1.3.1

 ### Changelog
+1/25/2019 - Testing was done on a server that had been modified prior and was not a minimal install, and when this was tested on a minimal install it was non-functional.
+The following changes were made to add functionaly for a minimal Centos 7.5 install, additionally there are some general bug fixes:

+    - (Quality of Life) Install mlocate, vim, and psmisc.
+    - Create /var/www (previous server had apache installed, which automatically created that directory.
+    - Edited cron syntax for duckdns, was not adding it to the crontab prior.
+    - Enabled SELinux boolean httpd_setrlimit.
+    - Execute duckdns script immediately after install.
+    - LetEncrypt plugin changed to 'standalone'.
+    - Execute LetsEncrypt renew script immediately after install.
+    - Removed testing/old unused code.

 1/24/2019 - Nginx plugin was breaking the web server when the crontab would run.
 I thought the nginx plugin used the nginx systemd service, but rather it is a separe module installed exclusively for certbot that I did not install.
 Changing to default letsencrypt resolved the issue.